 Our primary competitors provide financing to middle-market companies and include other business development companies, commercial and investment banks, commercial financing companies and, to the extent they provide an alternative form of financing, private equity funds.
 Additionally, alternative investment vehicles, such as hedge funds, frequently invest in middle-market companies.
 As a result, competition for investment opportunities at middle-market companies can be intense.
-However, we believe that there has been a reduction in the amount of debt capital available for lending in leveraged buyout transactions since the downturn in the credit markets, which began in mid-2007.
+However, we believe that there has been a reduction in the amount of debt capital available since the downturn in the credit markets, which began in mid-2007.
 We believe this has resulted in a less competitive environment for making new investments.